LaurentInSeattle/Lyt.Jigsaw/README.md

 # Build your own...

 - Clone this repo'
-- => Clone the "Lyt.Framework" repo' side by side
+- => Clone the "Lyt.Framework" repo' side by side. (https://github.com/LaurentInSeattle/Lyt.Framework)
-- => Clone the "Lyt.Avalonia" repo' side by side
+- => Clone the "Lyt.Avalonia" repo' side by side. (https://github.com/LaurentInSeattle/Lyt.Avalonia)
-- Open the solution in Visual Studio 2026 and build.
+- Open the solution in Visual Studio, restore nugets, then clean and build.

-Tested with VS 2026 and Avalonia 11.3.10.
+Developed and tested with .Net 10, Visual Studio 2026 18.3 and Avalonia 11.3.12.
-Should likely work with Rider, but not tested.
+Also builds with Jet Brains Rider.
+On Mac and Linux, you should disable the post build event, as it is Windows specific.

+# Dependencies

+- Avalonia (Skia)
+- Microsoft Dependency Injection and Hosting Framework
+- Microsoft Community Toolkit MVVM Framework
+- Microsoft CSharp Scripting Framework